hanleylee/english/src/sentence.md

 Chinese developers are concerned about their privacy protection, they never use their real IP addresses.

 Brad Pitt is not backing down from his legal fight against his ex-wife Angelina Jolie over a French winery they once owned together

+But on one critical dimension — their ability to improve our thinking — they don’t seem to be making much progress at all.

+Meanwhile, the arrival of generative artificial intelligence could make the tools we use more powerful than ever — or they could turn out to be just another mirage.